 My grandmother was from the Italy and one hell of a chef.
 She was spirited and adventurous, and she lived by the ‘waste not, want not’ prophecy.
 It should come as no surprise then that she even used the rinds of her parmesan cheese.

 Parmesan cheese (at least the good ones you buy in chunks) is not inexpensive and using everything that it has to offer will provide your food with optimum taste.
-Did you know that you can really make a flavorful soup if you add in the cheese rind?
-Lavishly live this recipe for kitchen success out loud and learn why and how to use parmesan rinds in soup!
+Cheese rinds are generally the pieces we all toss out, but you need to read this article.
+Stop tossing, start saving those cheese rinds.

 It’s All About Adventure in Food Styling